gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-12/index.md

 As part of upgrading module to align with [CIS 1.3.0](https://www.cisecurity.org/benchmark/amazon_web_services/) compliance, as is recommended, the IAM Access Analyzer needs to be enabled across all used AWS regions.

 In this release:
-* We've added a new module wrapper `iam-access-analyzer-multi-region` for the IAM Access Analyzer service for multiple AWS regions and a related example.
+* We&apos;ve added a new module wrapper `iam-access-analyzer-multi-region` for the IAM Access Analyzer service for multiple AWS regions and a related example.
-* We've updated `account-baseline-root` and `account-baseline-security` and their respective code examples to showcase using the new module.
+* We&apos;ve updated `account-baseline-root` and `account-baseline-security` and their respective code examples to showcase using the new module.

 The `iam-access-analyzer-multi-region` has been added, but is disabled at the level of the _Landing Zone_ product (`account-baseline-*` modules) for backward compatibility.
 To enable the use of this feature, users will need to `enable_iam_access_analyzer` to `true` in the `variables.tf` for each of these modules or examples.